ga4gh/refget/docs/seqcols/README.md

 ## Architectural decision record

-For a chronological record of decisions related to this specification, see the [Architectural decision record](../decision_record.md).
+For a chronological record of decisions related to this specification, see the [Architectural Decision Record (ADR)](../decision_record.md).

 ## Definitions of key terms